+When initiating a formal resolution following a formal complaint, the Title IX Coordinator may consolidate multiple complaints involving different persons when they arise from the same facts or circumstances.

-After the initial assessment has been made and when a decision has been made to pursue a formal resolution, the Title IX Coordinator will obtain the consent of the complainant.
-The respondent will be notified upon the initiation of an investigation.
-When a Formal Resolutions process involves sexual violence and students, the Title IX procedures and outcomes replace the Judicial Process described in the College of Saint Mary Student Handbook.
-Student misconduct that is addressed using the Informal Resolution process may still be addressed through the Judicial System.
-Other non-Title IX violations will be handled separately through different processes.
+When a Formal Resolutions process involves sexual violence and students, the Title IX procedures and outcomes replace the Judicial Process described in the College of Saint Mary Student Handbook..
+At the discretion of the Title IX Coordinator, other non-Title IX violations may be handled separately through different processes or within the Title IX disciplinary procedure if actions are connected to the Title IX offense.